Cynic (band): Musical style

-Noting the journey from metal to the progressives, The New York Times proclaimed in a positive review of Traced in Air that:"Cynic should be understood not so much alongside any metal bands but along with the radical harmonic progressives in the last 45 years of pop and jazz: composers like Milton Nascimento, The Beach Boys or Pat Metheny."
+Noting the band's musical progression, The New York Times proclaimed in a positive review of Traced in Air that: "Cynic should be understood not so much alongside any metal bands but along with the radical harmonic progressives in the last 45 years of pop and jazz: composers like Milton Nascimento, The Beach Boys or Pat Metheny."

+Legacy

-In 2009, Chris Dick of Decibel Magazine inducted Cynic into the Decibel Hall of Fame with nothing but praises:"Cynic weren't emulators.
+In 2009, Chris Dick of Decibel Magazine inducted Cynic into the Decibel Hall of Fame.
+He said: "Cynic weren't emulators.
 The aggression was there.
 But the mindset contrasted vastly.
 In fact, more was owed to crossover heroes Ludichrist and thrash metal mavericks Voivod than to any band from the Sunshine State.
 They were innovators.
 Post-Andrew, Masvidal and company developed wider and deeper tastes, seamlessly stitching in new influences like jazz fusion, progressive rock and shoegaze to create new, imaginative shapes..."

+Dom Lawson of Metal Hammer wrote, "Cynic never lost the legendary status facilitated by their first musical efforts."